 The project, funded by Active Travel England, will not only boost people's mental and physical wellbeing by spending time in nature, but will also benefit wildlife in the area.

-Sign up to free activities on the Greenway
+Free activities on the Greenway

 We'll be updating this page with events and activities on the Network.